vscode-reborn-ai/vscode-reborn-ai/README.md

 # ChatGPT Reborn

+## Get for VSCode

+Search for "ChatGPT Reborn" in the VSCode extension search.

+or install it directly from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=chris-hayes.chatgpt-reborn).

+## About

+Install it by searching for

 ChatGPT Reborn is a Visual Studio Code extension that allows you to use GPT-3/4 to refactor and improve your code.

 Note: This version is API only, you create an OpenAI API key to use it.